Please note, the Ness of Brodgar dig is now closed for this year.

 - to serve the interests of the membership of the Society and the general public by providing information on archaeology and archaeological activity in Orkney through publications, meetings, conferences, exhibitions, projects and other activities and events.

 On an annual basis since 2007, we award the Daphne Lorimer Bursary to a student on the Masters in Archaeological Practice course run by Orkney College – this bursary covers the fees of a student who has gained a place on the course by academic merit but would otherwise be unable to raise the funds to take up the place.
-The bursary is usually our biggest annual expenditure and is the focus of a yearly fundraising effort.

 Since 2008, we award the Judith Robertson Memorial Prize at graduation to a student from the Masters course.